wevote/WeVoteCordova/README.md

     npm run buildCordova

-If you haven't done this yet, don't waste your time, go setup the WebApp with current code, and get it to start up at least once, then build it for Cordova with `buildCordova` and then return here when you are done.
+If you haven't done this yet, don't waste your time, go set up the WebApp with current code, and get it to start up at least once, then build it for Cordova with `buildCordova` and then return here when you are done.

 If you can't find a file called `WebApp/build/bundle.js` on your machine, don't proceed